LGBTQ rights in California: Public opinion and attitudes

-Ballot initiatives
+Propositions

 Several LGBT-specific ballot initiatives have been held in California over the years.
 The first was Proposition 6, the Briggs Initiative, which would have barred gays and lesbians from working in public schools.
 The initiative failed, despite polls initially showing support by a large margin.
 In the 2000s, two same-sex marriage initiatives were voted upon, Proposition 22 and Proposition 8, both successful.